calinux-py/WhoDAT/README.md

 # WhoDAT - InfoSec Analyzer for Nerds

-WhoDAT is a cybersecurity tool for nerds.
+WhoDAT is a GUI-based cybersecurity tool for nerds.

 Analyze emails, URLs, headers, IPs, and attachments for threats--using free APIs like VirusTotal, Google Safe Browsing, and Hybrid Analysis.